lemonhead94/HLS-scraper/README.md

 # HLS-scraper

-This project is a webscraper for the [Historical Dictionary of Switzerland (HDS)](https://hls-dhs-dss.ch/).
+This project is a webscraper for the [Historical Lexicon of Switzerland (HLS)](https://hls-dhs-dss.ch/).

 ## Project Structure